department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/usability-testing/round-2/discussion-guide.md

 ## Close (2 minutes)
 That’s all the questions I have for you today.
 Do you have any last questions for me?

 We really appreciate you taking the time to share your thoughts with us.
-Your feedback is so helpful to us as we continue to work on VA’s mobile app and make sure it really works for Veterans like you.
+Your feedback is so helpful to us as we continue to work on VA’s mobile app and make sure it really works.
 Enjoy the rest of your day!